JoeyTheProgrammer/JoeyTheProgrammer/README.md

-Somewhere in the world, exploring everything softwareeeeeeeee Aything software wise peaks my interest
+Somewhere in the world, exploring everything softwareeeeeeeee Anything software wise peaks my interest

 <!---
 JoeyTheProgrammer/JoeyTheProgrammer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.